cloudmesh-community/book/chapters/pi/car/car-face.md

     camera.framerate = 32
     rawCapture = PiRGBArray(camera, size=(160, 120))

-Below code represents PiCamera continuously monitor for human faces detected from the grayscale video capture.
+The code shown next represents PiCamera continuously monitor for human faces detected from the grayscale video capture.
 Once the human face is detected, espeak function in Raspberry Pi will send the voice to a connected speaker and will output as "Human face detected".
 This